IEEE/IFR Invention and Entrepreneurship Award

 Eligibility: Individual or team of individuals responsible for the contribution.
 IEEE-RAS membership is not required.

 Basis for Judging: An awards committee comprising representatives of IEEE-RAS and IFR will evaluate the applications and select finalists to present plenary speeches at the IEEE/IFR Workshop on Innovation and Entrepreneurship in Robotics and Automation.

 Presentation: The Award will be presented during the IERA workshop which will be held at a location agreed upon by the IEEE-RAS and the IFR.

-Please download the Call for Application for more details
+Please download the Call for Applications for more details

 Winners of this Award